SurgicalSteel/dotNEThacks/Bahasa Gaul Jogja/Readme.md

 This project is called Bahasa Gaul Jogja translator.
 The aim of building this software is to make non-Yogyakarta people understand the 'encryption' of slang Javanese which is now rarely practiced in Yogyakarta.

 <h1><b>For Example :</b></h1><br>
-the word "matamu" (means "your eyes") which is kind of swear word, will be translated into "dagadu" the sentence "cahe dewe" (means "our kids" or "our friends"), will be translated into "jape methe"
+the word "matamu" (means "your eyes") which is kind of swear word, will be translated into "dagadu".<br>And the sentence "cahe dewe" (means "our kids" or "our friends"), will be translated into "jape methe"

 <h1><b>How does the 'encryption method' work?</b></h1><br>
 in Javanese script, we know the list of consonant letters, they are :<br>